 - Who’ll be your target audience?

-- What countries do you want your marketplace to operate in?
+- What countries do you want your online marketplace to operate in?

 - What is the size of the target market?

-If you don’t know how to build a marketplace and need help from the field experts, MLSDev should be your next stop.
+If you don’t know how to create a successful marketplace business and need help from field experts, MLSDev should be your next stop.